sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 AI/ML model operationalization is similar but not the same as software deployment.
 Similar because you are writing and managing model code.
 This is where DevOps principles that have proven to manage hurdles in software production deployment are useful.
 Concepts such as scripting, task automation and CI/CD outlined in the previous chapters are cornerstones in MLOps.

 Different because ML model is not just code but has an important data dimension that determines the parameter values.
 This added complexity has implications in terms of data tracking and how for the same (Python or R or C++) algorithm code you can have different model parameters.
-MLOps manages this data complexity and we will go into more details on this in the next chapter.
+MLOps manages this data complexity and we go into more details on this in the next chapter.

 ##  ML Operationalization Complexities

 There are multiple complexities around ML model operationalization that need to be addressed by MLOps (Figure 4.1).
 ML models deal with a lot of data.
 They need to have multiple training runs and experiments with possibly different models.
 Once a model is decided upon it needs to be deployed into production with governance, security and compliance in place.
 Data assumptions during training may not hold in production so deployed models need to be continuously monitored for drift.
-Models that have “decayed” need to be retrained and redeployed in a systematic manner.
+Models that have “decayed” in production need to be retrained and redeployed in a systematic manner.

 <!-- <p align="center">